ICHRA vs. QSEHRA: How do they compare?

 What expenses are eligible with an ICHRA and QSEHRA?

-HRAs can reimburse many healthcare products and services, including insurance premiums, provided they are not already paid with pre-tax dollars.
+HRAs can reimburse many healthcare products and services, including insurance premiums, provided employees didn’t purchase them with pre-tax dollars.
 Use our IRS expense tool to see which expenses can be eligible for reimbursement.

 What is the difference between an HRA and an HSA?